 Naltrexone is one of the few drugs approved by the Food and Drug Administration (FDA) for the treatment of alcoholism and opioid addiction.
 It is not used for relieving withdrawal symptoms or indicated for the treatment of an opioid or alcohol overdose.
-Naltrexone administration is often started after the patient has been off alcohol or opioids for about seven to 10 days.
-A person may suffer from naltrexone overdose symptoms if he or she used the drug before withdrawing from opioid dependence.
+Naltrexone administration is often started after the patient has been off alcohol or opioids for about 7 to 10 days.
+A person may suffer from naltrexone overdose symptoms if they used the drug before withdrawing from opioid dependence.

 A person who is allergic to the drug may experience symptoms similar to naltrexone overdose symptoms, including:

 Naltrexone is available in 50-mg tablets and a 380-mg extended-release injectable liquid solution for alcohol dependence.
-Opioid addicts can take an initial dose of 12.5 mg or 25 mg per day and then shift to 50 mg if no withdrawal signs occur.
-The dosage for adult opioid addiction may be increased to 100 mg during weekends or every other day to improve compliance.
+People addicted to it can take an initial dose of 12.5 mg or 25 mg per day and then shift to 50 mg if no withdrawal signs occur.
+The dose for adult opioid addiction may be increased to 100 mg during weekends or every other day to improve compliance.

 Naltrexone overdose symptoms may occur if you:

-- Accidentally or intentionally take more than the prescribed dosage
+- Accidentally or intentionally take more than the prescribed dose.

-- Injected an extended-release suspension directly in your veins rather than in the gluteal muscles or buttocks
+- Inject an extended-release suspension directly in your veins rather than in the gluteal muscles or buttocks.

 Signs of an overdose on naltrexone include: